dc138/Flying/README.md

 # Flying

-A simple minecraft plugin that allows you **infinitely fly** without an **elytra**.
+A minecraft spigot plugin that allows you infinitely fly without an elytra for fun.

 ## Features

-This plugin allows players to use the **/fly** command that takes no arguments and sets the player in a elytra flying like state that does not revert when the player **hits the ground**.
-To disable it, simply type the command again.
+This plugin allows players to use the /fly command to enter into flying mode.
+This will mimic having an elytra, but will not reset upon touching the ground, allowing players to glide indefinately.

 ## License

-This project is licensed under the **MIT License**.
+This project is licensed under the MIT License.